Tarundali/Tarundali/README.md

 # Hi, I'm Durga Tarun! 👋

 ## About Me
-I’m a passionate Computer Science student interested in Web Development, Machine Learning, and Cloud Computing.
+I’m a highly motivated and detail-oriented AI student with a strong foundation in AI and DS, machine learning, Web Development,data analysis, and Cloud Computing.
+Proven ability to design and implement intelligent systems, with hands-on experience in
+- Python, TensorFlow, and neural networks.
+Passionate about leveraging AI to solve  real-world problems, continuously learning and staying updated with the latest  advancements in the field.
+- web developement using frontend and backend frameworks
+- machine learning tools

 ## Skills
 - Languages: Python, C, Java